cademirci/cademirci.github.io/_posts/2020-03-25-a-web-application-with-world-map.md

 excerpt: >-
     About a web application I wrote that allows you to mark with a pin somewhere on an open world map, put a photo and a text related with there and the memory.
-tags: [web app, back-end, python, django, leaflet.js]
+tags: [web app, back-end, Python, Django, Leaflet.js]
 category: Software
 is-picked-up: true
 image: https://raw.githubusercontent.com/cademirci/been-and-mark/master/screenshots/map.png